ishaanjav/Images-for-my-Other-Repostiories/README.md

 # My Other Repositories
 This repository is just a place for me to store the images that I use in my other repositories.

-**I have some pretty cool open-sourced projects in my repositories such as using:**
+**I have some pretty cool open-sourced projects in my repositories that use:**
    - Google Cloud Platform
    - Microsoft Azure (Face API)
    - Firebase